trussworks/trussels-guide/Trussels-Guide.md

 We tend to use one GitHub account with multiple client organizations (and GitHub supports that model well), so it's really up to you.
 You will need to maintain account security (2FA, etc) for the account you do use.

 ## Resource: Client projects
 What projects is Truss working on?
-You can check out most recent :lock: [Pracs](https://drive.google.com/drive/folders/1ZQe5WfJJpA9bgLjbgpKIkJivSXDowBIm) for a list of clients and current status.
+You can check out most recent :lock:[Pracs](https://drive.google.com/drive/folders/1ZQe5WfJJpA9bgLjbgpKIkJivSXDowBIm) for a list of clients and current status.

 * Your project might have an onboarding doc specific to the project you’ll be working on.
 * Take a look at the :lock:  [Truss Clients Folder](https://drive.google.com/drive/folders/1_v3nrWMfmQU4Jw3TswhUptYVwqmA7pu8) to find more documentation — especially important if you are in bizops or are a client or team lead.
-* Also look at :lock: [Client Project Descriptions](https://drive.google.com/drive/u/0/folders/1NBKj7gY2AUOmxFjzd97oXPQEac0wMbVI) inside that folder for more up to date information about the projects.
+* Also look at :lock:[Client Project Descriptions](https://drive.google.com/drive/u/0/folders/1NBKj7gY2AUOmxFjzd97oXPQEac0wMbVI) inside that folder for more up to date information about the projects.

 ## Practice: Client privacy
 We tend not to talk about our clients or the work, unless an exception has been agreed on.
 There are NDAs which lend more specificity.
 Each project should document any things which are okay to discuss about a project, limitations of NDAs or Controlled Unclassified Data, etc. Talk to your project lead if there are any questions.

 It can be fun to tell your friends “I'm sorry, I can't talk about my work" secret-agent style.
-For more on why please see our :lock: [Clients are Confidential decision record](https://docs.google.com/document/d/1Z55GH3BrfRnUt0hUCb6sdi4ecXC_ZLlOD5tW-kDOigA/edit#).
+For more on why please see our :lock:[Clients are Confidential decision record](https://docs.google.com/document/d/1Z55GH3BrfRnUt0hUCb6sdi4ecXC_ZLlOD5tW-kDOigA/edit#).

 ## Resource: Team page
 We want to let the world know you work here!
 Please submit your headshot and bio in the Pivotal story requesting it.

 * [Here’s what the team page looks like](https://truss.works/team/) — each of us has submitted a photo and bio.
-* If you’re worried about writing a bio, feel free to use :lock: [this framework](https://docs.google.com/document/d/187KfAd5l9dpMxw8TTpVLSHEuYyQYCUbUnU6ej_t7qMY/edit).
+* If you’re worried about writing a bio, feel free to use :lock:[this framework](https://docs.google.com/document/d/187KfAd5l9dpMxw8TTpVLSHEuYyQYCUbUnU6ej_t7qMY/edit).
 * We do not require a professional photo for your headshot.
 A high-quality shot that represents you the way you like is fine.

 ## Tool: Alternate email address